single-cell-data/mams/specification.md

 # Observation Annotation class (OBS)

-**General description:** `OBS` objects are matrices or data frames with the same number of observations as its corresponding FOM.
+`OBS` objects are matrices or data frames with the same number of observations as its corresponding FOM.
 It is used to store annotations and observation-level metadata such as quality control metrics (e.g. total counts), sample demographics (e.g. age, disease status), and analysis results (e.g. cluster labels, trajectory scores).

 **Field:** observation_modality
 **Value:** Character string or vector